micro-ROS/micro-ROS-demos/README.md

  ~/client_ws/install/string_publisher_c/lib/string_publisher_c/./string_publisher_c
 ```

-You may prefer to run the publisher in the background and discard all outputs in order still using the terminal for the next step.
+You may prefer to run the publisher in the background and discard all outputs in order to keep using the terminal for the next step.

 ```bash
  ~/client_ws/install/string_publisher_c/lib/string_publisher_c/./string_publisher_c > /dev/null &